The Difference Between Cash-Out Refinance And Home Equity Loan

 Your home is an investment, and the equity in your home is something you can and should use to reach your financial goals.
 Cash-out refinances and home equity loans are both ways you can get cash from your home to do things like renovate your home, pay for tuition or consolidate debt.

-Let’s look at the differences between cash-out refinances and home equity loans so you can pick the one that’s right for you.
+Let’s look at the differences between cash-out refinances and home equity loans, so you can pick the loan option that’s right for you.

 What Is A Cash-Out Refinance?

-A cash-out refinance is a new first mortgage that allows you to take out in cash some of the equity you’ve built in the home.
+A cash-out refinance is a new first mortgage that allows you to take out some of the equity you’ve built in the home as cash.

-You might be able to do a cash-out refinance if you’ve had your mortgage loan long enough that you’ve built equity.
+You might be able to do a cash-out refinance if you’ve had your mortgage loan long enough that you’ve built equity in the home.
 But most homeowners find that they’re able to do a cash-out refinance when the value of their home climbs.
-If you suspect that your home value has risen since you bought your home, you may be able to do a cash-out refinance.
+If you suspect your home value has risen since you bought your home, you may be able to do a cash-out refinance.

 When you do a cash-out refinance, you replace your existing mortgage with a new one.
 The loan amount on the new mortgage is higher than the amount you currently owe.
-After loan funds are disbursed, you pocket the difference between your new loan amount and your current mortgage loan balance (minus the equity you’re leaving in your home and any closing costs and fees, of course).
+After loan funds are disbursed, you pocket the difference between your new loan amount and your current mortgage loan balance – minus the equity you’re leaving in your home and any closing costs and fees.

 Of course, your monthly payments would increase to account for the new loan amount.
-Estimate your new monthly payments with our refi calculator.
+You can estimate your new monthly payments with our refi calculator.

 How Much Equity Can You Cash Out Of Your Home?